Kingston Wisdom Teeth Extractions - General & Impacted Tooth Removal

 Make sure you always use an experienced oral and maxillofacial surgeon like Dr. Matthew Hilmi for this kind of surgery to minimize the damage caused to the surrounding area.

-If wisdom tooth surgery has been recommended by your general dentist, you must be thoroughly informed of what will happen during the procedure.
+If wisdom tooth surgery has been recommended by your dentist, you must be thoroughly informed of what will happen during the procedure.
 A complete explanation of post-surgical care should also be part of your overall treatment plan.
 Please ask questions.
 Second opinions are not uncommon.